Paul Swadley, age 9, is severely deaf, profoundly deaf, a condition he's had since birth.

 For more than 100 years, educators of the deaf had been arguing over which method of education was best, manual, using hand signals - or oral, concentrating on lip reading.
 Cued speech added another element to that dispute.

 "I think Cornett's objectives are admirable and desirable," says George Fellendorf, executive director of the Alexander Graham Bell Association for the Deaf, an organization that supports the oral approach.

-"The thing that bothers me is that is isn't more wisely used.
+"The thing that bothers me is that is isn't more widely used.
 For certain children it does seem to have advantages, but we still think maximum use of residual hearing is the best approach."

-Currently, cued speech is used widely in Australia, but sporadically in the United States.
+Currently, cued sppeech is used widely in Australia, but sporadically in the United States.
 In the Washington area, between 30 and 40 deaf children have learned cued speech over the past decade, Cornett estimates, but it was not until the fall of 1973 that the system was put into formal use at the National Child Research Center.

 Last fall, three children from that program entered public schools in the Washington area; Paul Swadley to Fairfax; Tommie Wells, reading two years above grade level in Prince George's County, and Tiri Scott to Montgomery County.